 Kime almost promotes that most Karateka hold on to power - tension that is - for too long.

-Let me tell you from experience, holding on to power does not help..
-If all is well and you can manage to do Nukeru straight after Kime, you will enter the Kamae.
-You will be able to act instantly.
+If you can manage to do Nukeru straight after Kime, you enter Kamae.
+You'll be able to act instantly.

 Nukeru means to omit.
 It is like turning something on and off.

 In Karate it means that you have to relax the muscle by dropping the power.
 Think about the sound a computer makes when shutting down.
 Even that tiny bit of Required Energy has to be removed.
 This idea is either used to start movement or to immediately return to Kamae, not holding on to Kime.